-Lately I have been watching a lot of films that portrays problematic teenagers with psychotic tendencies.
-The subject, which is one of my favourites in cinema and gained a similar post in the blog about prison, school and reformatories; goes from boys that are discovering themselves as psychopaths to metaphors of the rise of the fascist regime and using neo-nazism as fetish.
+Lately I have been watching a lot of films that portray problematic teenagers with psychotic tendencies.
+The subject, which is one of my favorites in cinema and gained a similar post in the blog about prison, school, and reformatories; goes from boys that are discovering themselves as psychopaths to metaphors of the rise of the fascist regime and using neo-nazism as a fetish.
 Because of that, I’ve decided to write a post to talk about such interesting movies that are not only worth watching, but also, not really talked about through the internet.

 The Here After (2015) by Magnus von Horn

 This amazing Swedish film from last year portrays the story of a young boy who committed a terrible crime to his ex-girlfriend.
 After spending his time in prison, he goes back to his small town and even though he is ready to move forward, people still remember what he did and will do everything they can to prove to him they are not ready to forgive and forget.
 Even though the young man does not show himself as a terrible person, the mystery of what he exactly did and how people are simply not talking about it, creates a tension that will drive you mad throughout the movie and its touching ending.

 Green Room is everything I wanted to see in a movie.
 It’s filthy, ugly and hardcore.
 It’s about punk rock, murder, and neo-nazis.
 Yeah, maybe there is something wrong with me, but this film is just really, really good.
 The film tells the story of a punk independent band who is traveling around the country with no money in their pockets.
 Desperate for money, they accept a gig in a neo-nazi venue far away from the city.
 Everything goes well until they witness a murder inside the venue and end up being hostages of the people who own the place: a gang of crazy punks who are willing to do everything in their power to cover their tracks.
 One of the last films Anton Yelchin did before his tragic death.